Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 Classes Worth Considering

-- If your child shows talent or passion for a specific sport, this is the age to begin focused training
+Sports specialisation (starting) — If your child shows talent or passion for a specific sport, this is the age to begin focused training.
+Popular choices: swimming squad, tennis, badminton, football, martial arts.
+Cost: $150-$600/month

-- Over-scheduling: primary school homework increases each year, and children need downtime
+- Over-scheduling: homework increases each year, and kids need downtime

 Ages 10-12 (Primary 4-6): PSLE Preparation